wvteijlingen/conversationalist/README.md

 At any time there is only 1 active dialogue.
 This does not mean your chat bot is limited to one dialogue, a dialogue can initiate a transition to another dialogue which allows you to string them together as reusable blocks to make up a conversation.

+## Sequential dialogues

+The easiest way to create a dialogue is to subclass `SequentialDialogue`.

+A `SequentialDialogue` is a dialogue that goes through prewritten "steps".
+After each step, the dialogue waits for input from the user.
+When it receives user input, it calls the next step with that input.
+You can think of this as a bit of a call-response structure.
+A sequential dialogue supports multiple branches of dialogue.

+*Note: Instead of using a `SequentialDialogue`, you can  create your own dialogue classes if you want full control over your dialogue logic.
+See [Creating custom dialogue subclasses](#creating-custom-dialogue-subclasses)*

 ## Example: Pasta-bot

 The following example dialogue is a bot that takes orders for pasta.
-It shows most of the basic functionality that is provided by the framework.
+It shows most of the basic functionality that is provided by the framework and the `SequentialDialogue`.

 ```typescript
 import { Bot } from "conversationalist"